Catherine Panter-Brick

-Catherine Panter-Brick is a medical anthropologist and Bruce A. and Davi-Ellen Chabner Professor of Anthropology, Health, and Global Affairs at Yale University, where she holds appointments in the Department of Anthropology, School of Public Health, and Jackson School of Global Affairs.
+Catherine Panter-Brick (born 1959) is a medical anthropologist and Bruce A. and Davi-Ellen Chabner Professor of Anthropology, Health, and Global Affairs at Yale University, where she holds a joint appointment in the Department of Anthropology and the Jackson School of Global Affairs as well as a secondary appointment in the Yale School of Public Health.
 At Yale, Panter-Brick directs the undergraduate certificate program in global health studies, as well as the MacMillan Center's Program on Conflict, Resilience, and Health.
-She is also the head of Morse College—one of Yale's 14 residential colleges—and chairs the Council of Heads of Colleges.
+She is also the head of Morse College – one of Yale's 14 residential colleges – and chairs the Council of Heads of Colleges.

 Panter-Brick's research is noted for being interdisciplinary; her work includes studies of adolescence and mental health within humanitarian crises.
 She was recognized in 2011 with the Lucy Mair Medal, awarded by the Royal Anthropological Institute.

 Education and personal life

 Panter-Brick was born in 1959, and was raised by a French mother and English father.
 She holds dual nationalities.
 Educated in both France and the United Kingdom, Panter-Brick graduated with a Baccalauréat from the Lycée Français de Londres in 1977.
-She subsequently received an B.A. degree (Note: The degree is now marked on her curriculum vitae as an M.A. due to Oxford's tradition of granting the M.A. title to B.A. graduates.) in human sciences from the University of Oxford, followed by an M.Sc. and D.Phil. in human biology and biological anthropology, respectively.
+She subsequently received a B.A. degree (Note: The degree is now marked on her curriculum vitae as an M.A. due to Oxford's tradition of granting the M.A. title to B.A. graduates.) in human sciences from the University of Oxford, followed by an M.Sc. and D.Phil. in human biology and biological anthropology, respectively.
 She was advised by G. A. Harrison during the course of her D.Phil. degree.
 Panter-Brick is married to Mark Eggerman, with whom she has two sons.